|Ship Class||North Carolina-class Battleship|

 ww2dbaseSources: Naval Historical Center, the Struggle for Guadalcanal, Wikipedia.

-Battleship USS North Carolina Interactive Map
+Battleship North Carolina Interactive Map

-USS North Carolina Operational Timeline
+North Carolina Operational Timeline

 |6 Nov 1915||Piloted by Lieutenant Commander Henry Mustin, a Curtiss AB-2 aircraft made the first US catapult launch from USS North Carolina whilst the vessel was underway.|